M1N0RM1N3R/Kolkra-NG/CONTRIBUTING.md

 git push origin name-of-your-bugfix-or-feature
 ```

-8. Submit a pull request through the GitHub website.
+9. Submit a pull request through the GitHub website.

 ## Conventional Commits

 Contributors are strongly encouraged, but not required, to follow [Conventional Commits](https://www.conventionalcommits.org/) in your commit messages.
-If you use VSCode, you should use the [Conventional Commits](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits) extension to help you format your commit messages properly.
+If you use Visual Studio Code (or VSCodium), you should use the [Conventional Commits](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits) extension to help you format your commit messages properly.